ilsegaertner/CUB-Film-Angular-client/README.md

 # Name: CUB Film Data (Angular)

-## A Client-side app for an arthouse movies database, built with Typescript in Angular
+## A Client-side app for an arthouse movies database, built with Typescript in Angular.

 <img width="1434" alt="Image of a screenshot of the app" src="https://github.com/ilsegaertner/CUB-Film-Angular-client/blob/main/src/assets/CUB-Film-Angular-client_documentation/CUB-Film-Angular-client_documentation_08.png?raw=true">

-### The client-side for an application called CUB Film Data based on its existing server-side code (REST API and database).
+### Based on its existing server-side code (REST API and database) the single-page, responsive app displays several interface views that will handle data through the previously-defined REST API endpoints.

-### The project demonstrates mastery of full-stack JavaScript development, including APIs, web server frameworks, databases, business logic, authentication and data security
+### The project demonstrates mastery of full-stack JavaScript development, including APIs, web server frameworks, databases, business logic, authentication and data security.

 ### Overview